Kohoku, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to get the correct type.
-The majority of adapters available are simply plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Be careful to choose the correct type.
+The majority of adapters available are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount